-The Company currently recognizes revenue predominately from three sources, contract manufacturing, custom and white label finished goods manufacturing and our branded products.
-Revenues from manufactured products are recognized at the point where the customer obtains control of the goods and the Company satisfies its performance obligation, which generally is at the time the customer receives the product.
+The Company currently recognizes revenue predominately from three sources, contract manufacturing, custom and white label finished goods manufacturing ("Custom and white label"), and our branded consumer products.
+Contract manufacturing and Custom and white label revenues are recognized at the point where the customer obtains control of the goods and the Company satisfies its performance obligation, which generally is at the time the customer receives the product.
+Branded consumer product revenue is derived from direct-to-consumer purchases through websites like Amazon and through our Shopify stores.
+Revenue is recognized upon shipment to the end customer.

 The Company's customers consist of other life sciences companies and Amazon retail customers.
-Revenues are entirely concentrated in the United States.
-Payment terms vary by the type and location of customer and may differ by jurisdiction and customer but payment is generally required in a term ranging from 30 to 60 days from date of shipment.
+Revenues are predominately concentrated in the United States, but with the Silly George acquisition, have expanded into Europe and Asia.
+Payment terms, excluding branded consumer products, vary by the type and location of customer and may differ by jurisdiction and customer but payment is generally required in a term ranging from 30 to 60 days from date of shipment.
+Branded consumer products are purchased and paid for by the consumer at the time the transaction is completed.